koolskateguy89/Anime-Filler-Manager/README.md

 1. Run the command `mvn package` in the repository folder

 To run:
 2. Open the target directory e.g. `cd target`
 3. Run the command `java -jar "AFM.jar"` OR 'open' the executable JAR at `[REPO_FOLDER]/target/AFM.jar`

-## Important things to know when running
+## Some things to know when running

 1. To search for an anime, you HAVE to have selected an anime
 2. The anime database has to have the tables MyList & ToWatch, in a specific format (just use the `Create new` button